fuerdagegen/berlin-neighborhood-clustering/README.md

 ![Berlin neighborhood clusters](assets/kmeans_clusters_map.png)

-The analysis reveals a clear structure in Berlin’s neighborhood space:
+The analysis reveals a clear and interpretable structure in Berlin’s neighborhood space:

 - baseline clustering (k = 3) separates central, intermediate, and peripheral neighborhoods
 - nightlife is the strongest structural signal, isolating a compact urban core